 Goose Creek authorities: Man found dead in car shot multiple times

-GOOSE CREEK — A 23-year-old man was found shot to death Thursday inside a wrecked car in the Beverly Hills subdivision, authorities said.
+GOOSE CREEK — A 23-year-old man found dead inside a wrecked vehicle in the Beverly Hills subdivision this morning appeared to have been shot multiple times, police said.

-Nearby residents alerted authorities around 1 a.m. after spotting a 2013 Nissan Altima partially in a ditch outside a vacant home, police said.
+Nearby residents alerted authorities around 1 a.m. after spotting a 2013 Nissan Altima partially in a ditch outside a vacant home around 1 a.m., police said.

 The vehicle had been rented by Allen, police said.

 Goose Creek police are investigating the death as a homicide.
-More information is expected to be released after an autopsy, Salisbury said.
+More information is expected to be released following an autopsy, Salisbury said.

-About 7:15 a.m., a man walked into the police station with a gunshot wound to his right arm, police said.
+About 7:15 a.m., a man walked into the lobby of the police station with a gunshot wound to his right arm, police said.

 The man, 43-year-old David Chavis, is believed to have been in or around Allen’s rented vehicle at the time of the shooting, according to Capt.
 John Grainger, a Goose Creek police spokesman.
 Investigators are still working to pin down specifics about his involvement, he said.